 Optical and photonic methods (interferometry, spectroscopy, holography, 3D imaging, IR, etc.) have the inherent advantage of being non-invasive, full-field and often based on image output.
 The course will address the fields of modern metrology based on optical and photonic approaches and methods for the characterization of materials, processes and components in the new paradigm of Industry 4.0.
 It will be given the groundwork for understanding the basic operating principles of the most advanced technology currently available for inspection and testing.
 Particular emphasis will be given to the interpretation and analysis of the measurements.
-Examples of applications in different fields (automotive, aerospace, cultural heritage, biotech, etc.) will be illustrated and discussed to understand the significant role of these methods today and in the next years considering the emerging "multimodal" approach in metrology.
-Finally will be discussed also the importance of exploiting Deep Learning in metrology connected to the aforementioned tools.
+Examples of applications in different fields (automotive, aerospace, cultural heritage, biotech, etc.) will be illustrated and discussed to understand the significant role of these methods nowadays and in future, taking into account the emerging "multimodal" approach in metrology.
+Finally the importance of exploiting Deep Learning in metrology connected to the aforementioned tools will be illustrated and discussed.

-Stability analysis of open-channel flows with Newtonian and non-Newtonian fluids (4 ECTS - 20 hours)
+Stability analysis of open-channel flows with Newtonian and non-Newtonian fluids (5 ECTS - 20 hours)